bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-01-01-west-side-story.md

 ‘This has been a journey without precedence: a joyful, stunningly moving, endlessly surprising encounter with the story and the score of one of the world’s greatest musicals.
 My brilliantly talented, fiercely committed, generous and apparently inexhaustible cast and crew of hundreds have given our film everything they’ve got, and already I can say that the film owes everything to them, as does its immensely grateful director.

 ‘And while I’m on the subject of gratitude: on every day of the past four years during which we’ve been preparing, casting, imagining _West Side Story_, I, and my team, cast and crew have been walking in the footsteps of four giants: Leonard Bernstein, Arthur Laurents, Jerome Robbins and Stephen Sondheim.
-For the light they’d shed on the world, for Stephen Sondheim’ insight, guidance and support, and for the openhearted support of the Bernstein, Laurents and Robbins estates, I owe them more than I can possibly express.’<br>
+For the light they’d shed on the world, for Stephen Sondheim’ insight, guidance and support, and for the openhearted support of the Bernstein, Laurents and Robbins estates, I owe them more than I can possibly express.’
 **Production notes**<br>

-<![endif]-->

-**West Side Story**
+**WEST SIDE STORY**
 _Directed by_: Steven Spielberg
 _©_: 20th Century Studios
 _©_: TSG Entertainment Finance LLC